UNSOM Recruitment & Outreach: High School Students: Summer of Discovery

 What Will Students Do During the Program?

-In Grade 9, students are presented with a forensic mystery where they must apply what they have previously learned to solve the “crime”.
+In Grade 9, students are presented with a forensic mystery where they must apply what they have previously learned to solve the “case”.
 Students will use specific lab equipment, microscopes, and testing kits as they decide how to solve this mystery.
 Grade 9 students will present their mystery findings to a local judge.
-Based on the evidence presented, the judge will provide them with constructive feedback and an arrest warrant for the suspect.
+Based on the evidence presented, the judge will provide them with constructive feedback.